Secrets of New York's real estate agents: 'All apartments are basically four walls' 1

 So, you’ve standard the inevitable and picked up the telephone to call a real property agent.
 The training files make it clear that he now has one goal and one goal best: get you into the workplace, where he can extract all the data (and finally the rate) he’s after.

-Maximum of the file is income talk that should seem acquainted, from “we’ve got access to all the no-price residences in the city†to “that is the largest place I’ve seen for that priceâ€.
+The maximum of the file is income talk that should seem acquainted, from “We’ve got access to all the no-price residences in the city to “That is the largest place I’ve seen The for The that The price†The.

-The killer line right here isn’t a suggested quote, however, the mantra for the agent to maintain in his head (emphasis unique): “fear approximately THE condominium LATER … GET THE clients INTO THE office.â€
+The killer line right here isn’t a suggested quote; rather, it’s the mantra for the agent to keep in his head (emphasis unique): “Fear approximately THE condominium LATER … GET THE clients INTO THE office.

-The office
+The Office

-After locating out the basics – wherein you live now, your income, if you have a guarantor – the agent has an entire bunch of other dreams.
-High on the list is coming across in case you’re married, as agents are cautioned to “never display a husband the condominium without his wife†or in case you’ve got pets “maximum landlords frown on puppies.
-Cats that have a good credit scores and don’t bark are typical permitted.â€
+After locating out the basics – where you live now, your income, if you have a guarantor – the agent has an entire bunch of other dreams.
+High on the list is coming across in case you’re married, as agents are cautioned to “never display a husband the condominium without his wife†or in case you “¢’ve got pets â€Å. “Maximum landlords frown on puppies.
+Cats that have a good credit score and don’t bark are typically permitted.â€

 Sure, they made a shaggy dog story.

-Extra vital is to “teach each patron on the big apple real estate marketâ€, which in most cases seems to include injecting an urgent worry that every apartment will disappear within 15 seconds of listing.
+Extra vital is to “teach each patron of the Big Apple real estate market, which in most cases seems to include injecting an urgent worry that every apartment will disappear within 15 seconds of listing.
 Advised strains for agents closer to this intention consist of:

 “college students have taken most of the to be had residences.â€